 Location: Lewiston, New York

-Role: Content Developer, Text writer
+Role: Content Developer, writer

 Exhibit Design: Hadley Exhibits